 They also don’t mean that you’ll be able to replace your mattress for any reason if you stop being satisfied with it at any point during this period.

-In fact, you’ll typically want to replace your mattress every five to seven years (which you can read more about in our article here).
+In fact, you’ll typically want to replace your mattress every five to seven years.

 Written mattress warranties only cover manufacturing flaws that come up during their coverage – and they’re just a company promise, not a legally enforceable contract.